 I had this belief that burning fields after the harvest was an old-fashioned practice that was outlawed because of its obvious environmental impact.
 Indeed, in the UK ‘stubble burning’ as it’s called there, was all but outlawed by environmental legislation in 1993.
 However, here in France, no such legislation exists, and all around me now I’m seeing smoke rising from harvested fields.

 As I stood by one burning field today, I found myself wondering why it is that the French haven’t banned these burns, so later I took to the internet to find out.
 What I found was a debate that has been going on for years.

-Reading about the debate over burning made me realise how absolutely disconnected I am with where my food comes from.
-Learning about the unintended consequences of pesticides and herbicides, over the impact of fire, made me realise that I am perhaps irresponsibly unaware about what is done in the world of modern farming.
+Reading about the debate over burning made me realize how absolutely disconnected I am with where my food comes from.
+Learning about the unintended consequences of pesticides and herbicides, over the impact of fire, made me realize that I am perhaps irresponsibly unaware of what is done in the world of modern farming.
 Part of me wants to learn more, but then I’ll confess that another part of me thinks that it’s probably easier to remain blissfully unaware and uninformed.